ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 This is largely the same as setting up your E3 workspace.
 It's best to create a separate workspace for your E3 & E4 development.

+The e4 work is based on the the "master_E4" branch that you will need to swap to.
+It is worth doing a "git clean -fdx" afterwards, but make sure there is no uncommitted work as you will lose it.

 Launching the E4 application is very similar to the launching the E3 application as detailed in the getting started guide.

 - Create a new workspace
 - Import all of the plugins from `C:\Instrument\Dev\ibex_gui\base`
+- Set the target platform.
+If it's covered in red, select each source followed by "Update" and "Reload".
+Once that's done, click "Set target platform"
+- Clean project
+- Open `ibex.product`
+- Click `Synchronize`
 - Change your run configuration to clear the workspace on launch.
 Unless you do this in E4 applications, changes to the code are not always propagated to the build
     - Open the run configurations dialog
     - With "ibex.product" selected under "Eclipse Application" in the left-hand nav bar, go to the "Main" tab
     - Make sure the "Clear" box is ticked with the radio button set to "workspace"
     - Under the "Configuration" tab, select "Clear the configuration area before launching". _Note that this will lead to certain properties not persisting between IBEX instances as they should, e.g. remembering the last selected instrument._
     - Click "Apply" then close the dialog
-- Set the target platform.
-If it's covered in red, select each source followed by "Update" and "Reload".
-Once that's done, click "Set target platform"
 - Go to the `...e4.client.product` plugin.
-- Open `ibex.product`
-- Click `Synchronize`
 - Click `Launch Eclipse application` or equivalent for debug

 If you are still experiencing errors, you may still need to set up your new workspace for IBEX development.
 See [this page](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Creating-the-IBEX-Developer-Version-of-Eclipse) for instructions.